 Evaluation includes a thorough history and standard neurologic examination.
-Clinical criteria are 85% accurate in establishing the diagnosis and differentiating Alzheimer disease from other forms of dementia, such as vascular dementia and Lewy body dementia.
+Clinical criteria are 85% accurate in establishing the diagnosis and differentiating Alzheimer disease from other forms of dementia, such as vascular dementia and dementia with Lewy bodies.

 Traditional diagnostic criteria for Alzheimer disease include all of the following:

 Dementia established clinically and documented by a formal mental status examination